 Scholarship Opportunities - El Paso Museum of Art Classes and Camps

-The El Paso Museum of Art has a full schedule of teen art classes and several exciting camps planned for spring break.
+The El Paso Museum of Art has a full schedule of teen art classes and several exciting camps planned for summer break.
 To make these classes and camps as accessible to as many students as possible, the Museum has a scholarship program that covers the cost of tuition for classes and camps.
 To apply, please complete and return the APPLICATION or APPLICATION - Spanish to David Hernandez, at firstname.lastname@example.org.
 For a complete list of classes and camps, please visit EPMA Classes.

 Previous knowledge of art is not necessary, but candidates must be able to commit to a six month training program.
 For more information, please contact Dr. Elisabeth Sommer, Education Curator, at email@example.com or 915-212-3056.